ldizon8/Fusionify/README.md

-# conFusion- a React Web Application
+# conFusion- a React web application
 ![Logo](/Frontend/web/src/assets/fusion_logo.png)

 A website created in Spring 2020 as a Web Development practice project.